gregpalmr/dcos-demo-1.12/README.md

 If you want to demonstrate installing Helm and a Heml Chart, you can experiment with the commands found in:

     examples/helm-examples.txt

+### g.
+Demonstrate upgrading a Kubernetes cluster

+Discuss how Enterprise DC/OS automates the process of upgrading, in a rolling fashion, the upgrading of Kubernetes clusters without disrupting the pods running on the Kubernetes cluster.
+Also, discuss how DC/OS has a built-in CLI command that can backup the Kubernetes cluster meta-data (from the etcd daemons) so that a Kubernetes cluster's state can be restored from a backup in the case of a failure or building a new Kubernetes cluster.

+Use the DC/OS CLI to upgrade the second Kubernetes cluster from 1.12.1 to 1.12.2.
+The upgrade commands can be found in an example file at:

+    examples/kubernetes-upgrade-example.txt

+Use the following commands to upgrade the second Kubernetes cluster:

+    dcos package install kubernetes --cli --package-version=2.0.1-1.12.2

+    dcos kubernetes cluster update  --cluster-name=kubernetes-cluster2 --package-version=2.0.1-1.12.2

+Show the DC/OS Dashboard Service panel and how the Kubernetes-cluster2 processes are restarting in a rolling fashion.

 ## 3. Summarize what you demonstrated